1998 South Carolina Amendment 4: Contents

 Those voting in favor of the question shall deposit a ballot with a check or cross mark in the square after the word 'Yes', and those voting against the question shall deposit a ballot with a check or cross mark in the square after the word 'No'."

 Explanation of above: This amendment, if approved, will remove the part of the Constitution that makes marriage between whites and blacks illegal.
+(Note: The amendment included the explanation because state legislators were afraid that voters would not understand the meaning of the ballot question.)